CharanKumarTupakulaVenkatesh/Databricks/README.md

 # Databricks
 ## Databricks Architecture and Workspace UI
-[Watch the demo video] (1-1 Databricks Architecture and Services.mp4)

 The Databricks Lakehouse platform is a cloud-native implementation of the lakehouse model.
 Another way of saying this is that it's a data storage layer that resides on top of the data lake.
 This offers several advantages, including the performance and reliability of a data warehouse, combined with the flexibility, cost, efficiency and scale of data lake.